- Coach Mike Tomlin takes a look at this week's opponent – the New England Patriots:*

 Q. Did the decision to replace punter Zoltan Mesko come down to his inconsistency?

 A. It really did.
 It was black-and-white.
 We strive for above-the-line consistency, and unfortunately he wasn't giving us that, and so we had to make a change.

-Q. What did you like about the punter you decided to sign:
+Q. What did you like about the punter you decided to sign: Mat McBriar?

-A. He’s a savvy, seasoned, veteran football player who has been in the National Football League for a long time.
+A. He's a savvy, seasoned, veteran football player who has been in the National Football League for a long time.
 He has been in just about every situation that you can put him in.
 He has a history with Shaun Suisham, which makes that transition a fluid one from a holding standpoint.
 It just made sense on a lot of levels.

 Q. How did the patchwork offensive line fare against the Oakland Raiders?